 Adnan Ghor, University of Manchester | Alexander Mäkelä, Lancaster University | Ben Elgar, University of Cambridge | Daniel Huf, University of Cambridge | James King, University of Cambridge | Joshua Graham Smith, University of Manchester | Leon Man, University of Nottingham | Maxime Seguin, University of St Andrews | Rory Bowe, Durham University |

 Winner: Lynne Howie, Economics and Finance, University of Strathclyde

-Lynne Howie is studied economics and finance at the University of Strathclyde.
+Lynne studied economics and finance at the University of Strathclyde.
 Awarded a Saltire Scholarship in 2014, Lynne worked in Texas with Rolls-Royce and American Airlines as their customer business Intern.
 In addition she worked for Gleneagles hotel over two summers and during the famous Ryder Cup event in 2014.
 With an entrepreneurial family background, Lynne has her sights set high.
 She aspires to one day start up a ‘business with heart’, leading a team of associates while inspiring the generations to follow.
 A fitness fanatic and health enthusiast, she leads a very active lifestyle too.

 Head to Lynne's blog to find out about her experience of the Undergraduate of the Year Awards.

 Andrew Grindlay, University of Strathclyde | Elliot LaCour, University of Warwick | Etienne Hupp, Loughborough University | Hiran Adhia, University of Warwick | Isabelle Kerr, University of Bristol | Lily Glasson, University of Nottingham | Mike Stokes, University of Bath | Sam Bowen, University of Birmingham | Vaibhav Bhatla, University College London |